alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/add_data.md

 ## Publishing organograms

+Organograms are a description of the roles and salaries in the UK government at a particular point in time.
+They are an important publication in the government's effort to improve transparency of how the public sector manages resources.

 Central government and agencies must publish organograms of all staff positions on data.gov.uk every 6 months.
 Organograms are published:

 * in a [collection of visualisations](https://data.gov.uk/search?q=organogram)